University of California, Santa Barbara: Social

 UCSB is a politically active campus.
 For the 2008 presidential election, UCSB won a national college competition for student voter registration by registering 10,857 voters, or 51.5% of the student population.
 Over the years, many political parties and organizations have been known to be active on campus, such as the College Republicans, Campus Democrats, Green Party, Libertarians, NORML, Young Democratic Socialists of America, and Queer Student Union.

-There are a variety of on campus centers offering social, recreational, religious, and preprofessional activities for students.
-The UCSB Multicultural Center puts on numerous activities every year to support students of color and promote awareness of diversity issues on campus.
+There are a variety of on-campus centers that offer social, recreational, religious, and preprofessional activities for students.
+The UCSB Multicultural Center hosts numerous activities yearly to support students of color and promote awareness of diversity issues on campus.
 Other organizations and centers include The Daily Nexus, a daily newspaper; the school radio station, KCSB 91.9; The Bottom Line, a weekly newspaper; and The Gaucho Free Press, the campus's conservative magazine.

-The UCSB Recreation Center also hosts a variety of activities, from adventure programs to ballroom dancing classes.
-Further, UCSB Hillel offers a space for UCSB's large Jewish population and a place for Jewish students to come together in a unique building in Isla Vista.
-Students socialize at the Arbor, the UCen, the Coral Tree Cafe, the Courtyard Cafe, and for a special lunch, the Club and Guest House.

-UCSB is also known for its annual free music festival, Extravaganza.
-It is held at Harder Stadium in the spring and generally attracts around 8,000 people.
-Past performers have included Nas, T.I., E-40, Sublime, Run-D.M.C., The Pharcyde, Social Distortion, Jack Johnson, Drake, Dada Life, Jane's Addiction, and Snoop Dogg, among many others.

-The Nu chapter of Phrateres, a non-exclusive nonprofit social-service club, was installed here in 1939.
-Between 1924 and 1967, 23 chapters of Phrateres were installed in universities across North America.